YosefLab/CellRangerIDE/README.md

 ```

-Instead of downloading cellranger softwares to your environment and only if you use wexac you can use:
+Instead of downloading cellranger softwares to your environment and only if you use wexac you can run:

 ```bash